-Robinson surpassed even those grand designs, on and off the field, and MLB retired his number 42 in 1997, on the 50th anniversary of his arrival in Brooklyn.
+Robinson surpassed even those grand designs, on and off the field, and MLB retired his number 42 in 1997, on the 50th anniversary of his arrival in the majors.
 The number is displayed in every ballpark, and all players now wear it each April 15.

 An orchestrated salute, however noble, can only go so far.
 It is best, perhaps, to view Jackie Robinson Day as an invitation, a chance to study and understand the complexities and nuances of a man who was much more than a surface-level hero.
-In that spirit, we offer three ways to do it - through art, writing and film.
+In that spirit, here are a couple ways to do it.